JayZenith/LLM_Serving/README.md

 | KV cache capacity | 665,872 tokens |
 | Max concurrent requests (2048 tokens each) | 325x |

-## Performance Analysis (5 Interpretation Bullets)
+## Performance Analysis

 ### 1. Why Throughput Saturates
 Throughput scales **11.1x from concurrency 1→16** (213.5 → 2367.8 TPS) due to vLLM's continuous batching.
-At **c=32, throughput plateaus** at 2413 TPS (only 1.9% gain)—this is the GPU compute saturation point where the RTX 4090 cannot process batches any faster.
-The 1.5B model is 12x larger than GPT-2, resulting in proportionally lower TPS but more realistic production behavior.
+At **c=32, throughput plateaus** at 2413 TPS (only 1.9% gain), this is the GPU compute saturation point where the RTX 4090 cannot process batches any faster.

 ### 2. Where P99 Spikes and Why
 P99 TTFT spikes dramatically at c=32: **33ms → 548ms (16.4x increase)**.
-This is the classic queueing effect—requests wait in the scheduler queue because GPU compute is fully utilized.
+This is the classic queueing effect, requests wait in the scheduler queue because GPU compute is fully utilized.
 At c=16, TTFT remains stable (33ms p99) because batch processing keeps up with incoming requests.
 The spike at c=32 indicates the optimal operating point is at or below c=16 for this model.

 ### 3. What KV Cache Did to Concurrency
 vLLM's **paged attention** provides 665,872 tokens of KV cache, enabling 325 concurrent requests at 2048 tokens each.
 Our tests used only ~10% of KV capacity (32 × 2048 = 65,536 tokens), proving that **GPU compute, not memory, is the bottleneck** for Qwen2.5-1.5B.
 Larger models (7B+) would see memory become the limiting factor first.